 I actually asked her to make this video two years ago!
 Well, better later than never, right?
 Lol.
 The video is great so it was definitely worth the wait.

-I'm also adding here the prayers in a PDF document so that you can download them at any time.
+I'm also attaching the prayers in a free PDF document here so that you can download them at any time.
+You will only need to join my Patreon for free to download the document.

-The PDF includes the prayers in Sanskrit using Devanagari characters, the Roman transliteration, and the English translation.
+The PDF includes the mantras in Sanskrit using Devanagari characters, the Roman transliteration, and the English translation.

 If you find this helpful then you can show your support by subscribing to my newsletter here.
 Once you subscribe you'll be able to download my free meditation e-book.

 2024 UPDATE.
-I've decided to go even further, using what I've learned of Sanskrit in the last few years, creating an additional word-for-word Sanskrit-to-English translation of the opening chants.
+I've decided to go even further, using what I've learned of Sanskrit in the last few years, creating an additional word-for-word Sanskrit-to-English translation of the opening mantras.

 This new PDF includes the mantras in Sanskrit using the Devanāgarī script, the Roman transliteration, a word-for-word Sanskrit-to-English translation with a grammar description of each word, and the English translation.